satwikkansal/wtfpython/README.md

 ```

 #### 💡 Explanation:
-- This is bug in CPython's handling of `yield` in generators and comprehensions.
+- This is a bug in CPython's handling of `yield` in generators and comprehensions.
 - Source and explanation can be found here: https://stackoverflow.com/questions/32139885/yield-in-list-comprehensions-and-generator-expressions
 - Related bug report: http://bugs.python.org/issue10544
 - Python 3.8+ no longer allows `yield` inside list comprehension and will throw a `SyntaxError`.